-UPDATE (4/2017): It’s been a few years since Legends of Frontierland came and went at Disneyland and the importance of this test experience for the future of theme park interactions has become very clear.
-Legends of Frontierland was a test for Star Wars Land, which when open in 2019 at Disneyland and Walt Disney World will include multiple levels of interactions in which guests’ choices will alter the experience around them.
+UPDATE (4/2017): It’s been a few years since Legends of Frontierland came and went to Disneyland, and the importance of this test experience for the future of theme park interactions has become very clear.
+Legends of Frontierland was a test for Star Wars Land, which, when open in 2019 at Disneyland and Walt Disney World, will include multiple levels of interactions in which Guests’ choices will alter the experience around them.

 Read more about that here, from the recent panel discussion from Imagineers on the project, delivered at Star Wars Celebration 2017.